Sh-Abdullah-Aslam/Console-Based-VirtualBank-Application-in-Csharp/README.md

   - Followed by a space
   - And the name ends with the Time Meridian

-# Open for reuse (with or without) editing but cite my work and fork me on Github [VirtualBank](https://github.com/Sh-Abdullah-Aslam/Console-Based-VirtualBank-Application-in-Csharp).
+# Open for reuse (with or without) editing but cite my work [and|or] fork me on Github [VirtualBank](https://github.com/Sh-Abdullah-Aslam/Console-Based-VirtualBank-Application-in-Csharp).